-The effort draws on international relations scholars, diplomatic historians and political scientists from throughout the region, as well as the unique expertise at AU's law school in the area of inter-American law and jurisprudence.
-In particular, foreign policy specialists at INCT/INEU and AU are undertaking systematic studies of the policy-making processes that are shaping the contours of the emerging hemispheric order.
-The network of researchers affiliated with CRIES is contributing its expertise on civil society participation in regional affairs, drawing on its studies from such domains as security, conflict prevention and peace-building and environmental governance, among others.
-This project has also recruited scholars from several other institutions located across the region to carry out studies that complement AU-INCT/INEU-based investigations of policy-making processes in the U.S. and Brazil and those of CRIES-affiliated researchers regarding civil society.
+The effort drew on international relations scholars, diplomatic historians and political scientists from throughout the region, as well as the unique expertise at AU's law school in the area of inter-American law and jurisprudence.
+In particular, foreign policy specialists at INCT/INEU and AU undertook systematic studies of the policy-making processes that are shaping the contours of the emerging hemispheric order.
+The network of researchers affiliated with CRIES contributed its expertise on civil society participation in regional affairs, drawing on its studies from such domains as security, conflict prevention and peace-building and environmental governance, among others.
+This project also recruited scholars from several other institutions located across the region to carry out studies that complement AU-INCT/INEU-based investigations of policy-making processes in the U.S. and Brazil and those of CRIES-affiliated researchers regarding civil society.

 Project findings have been presented in two special journal issues.
 In December 2013, Lua Nova: Revista de Cultura e Política released a special edition entitled Hemisfério em Transformação with articles by project participants, including CLALS Director Eric Hershberg and Faculty Affiliates Philip Brenner (SIS) and Carlos Portales (WCL), among others.
 In June 2014, a special edition of the trilingual journal Pensamiento Propio, entitled El hemisferio en transformación: Regionalismo, multilateralismo y políticas exteriores en un entorno cambiante, was released in Buenos Aires.
 Full-text articles are available for download at the links above.